What Do We Mean When We Discuss Masculinity, Femininity, and Feminism?

 In Pop Culture, we can often see the current hegemonic masculinity being referred to as toxic masculinity.
 Again, we need to be clear that none of these individual traits or the individuals who perform them are inherently toxic.
 Nor are men or the performance of manhood bad.
 Further, isolating this singular and limiting version of masculinity is not meant to condemn all the many and varied versions of lived masculinities.

-What is toxic is both the hyper-fixation on domination and control as well as abusive and violent behaviours within hegemonic masculinity and the idea that the only way to be a "man" is to meet this ideal and that anything less is a mark of one being a failure.
+What is toxic is the hyper-fixation on domination and control as well as abusive and violent behaviours within hegemonic masculinity.
+Also toxic is the idea that the only way to be a "man" is to meet this ideal and that anything less is a mark of one being a failure.
 This mindset and subsequent pressure on boys and men is not only unrealistic but creates very damaging, and very toxic, patterns in society.
 Being controlling and violent is not inherent to manhood.
 Such actions are not biological nor do they represent the only version of masculinity available.
 Rather they are social constructs that have damaging impacts on everyone involved.
 Crucially, the pressure to conform to these values tends to come from other men, not women.
 (I highly recommend this video by Pop Culture Detective for a more detailed definition of toxic masculinity)

 So when we talk about feminism, yes, we want equality for women and there are large parts of the movement that are rightfully concerned specifically with women's legal and human rights as well as sexual and reproductive politics.
 But that's not, I believe, why the movement is called feminism rather than any other proposed term.
-The emphasis on the feminine in feminism acknowledges that a goal of the movement is to dismantle the system that prioritizes the hegemonic masculinity (the patriarchy) to allow all masculine and feminine roles to be considered equally valuable in society regardless of who performs them.
+The emphasis on the feminine in feminism acknowledges that a goal of the movement is to dismantle the system that prioritizes hegemonic masculinity and the patriarchy to allow all masculine and feminine roles to be considered equally valuable in society regardless of who performs them.
 A stay-at-home parent would be an equally important and accessible role as a Member of Parliament.
 Emotional intelligence would be as important of a skill for everyone to learn as leadership.

 We can see through history the strides that feminism has made in improving the lives of women and the work that continues to be done.
 But what does the movement offer men?
 Well, everything.
 Men account for two-thirds of all suicides; while there are numerous causes, this number could be alleviated by allowing it to be socially acceptable and valuable for men to talk about their feelings.
 Men are widely discriminated against in custody hearings and when they are granted custody of a child they rarely receive child support payments; having it be socially acceptable and valuable for men to be primary caregivers would alleviate this statistic.
 Men are also discriminated against when applying for positions in caregiving careers, again the blame for this lies on the current hegemonic masculinity and devaluing of all other masculine and feminine traits - not women.
 Male beauty standards stem from the hegemonic ideal of being athletic and strong, a trait not present in all masculinities.
 Sexual assault and domestic abuse against men is under-reported because men are expected to be "stronger" and "always want it" because of expectations created by the current hegemonic masculinity.
 Many limitations in forms of male friendships, as well as romantic and intimate relationships between men, stem from conceptions of hegemonic masculinity, alleviating this would allow more readily for closer, more meaningful relationships between men and would alleviate homophobia.